-All of our Physios are qualified in conventional & trigger point acupuncture and are registered with the AACP.
+Most of our Therapists are qualified in conventional & trigger point acupuncture and are registered with the AACP.

 Acupuncture reduces your pain and inflammation but does not treat the cause of the problem.
-It is therefore used as part of an integrated approach, rather than stand alone.
-Needling stimulates the central nervous system to produce more pain-relieving endorphins, including melatonin and serotonin.
-Endorphins assist the body’s healing process, and produce pain relief because of their anti-inflammatory properties.
-This effect is used as a precursor to other treatments.
+Therefore, it is used as part of an integrated approach rather than a stand alone practice.
+Acupuncture stimulates the central nervous system to produce more pain-relieving endorphins, including melatonin and serotonin.
+Endorphins assist the body’s healing process and produce pain relief due to their anti-inflammatory properties.
+This effect is then used as a precursor to other treatments.
 Our other treatments will include manual therapy and exercise therapy to aid recovery.

 Conventional acupuncture uses single-use, sterilised needles that pierce the skin at specific points.
-Your Physiotherapist determines the locations of these specific points through an assessment then inserts 2-10 needles during treatment.
-Needles will be in position for 20 - 30 minutes before removal and disposal.
-You may experience tingling or a dull ache, this is called deqi.
-Several clients report feeling sleepy and occasionally some slight discomfort afterwards.
-This should settle within a few hours.
+Firstly, your Physiotherapist determines the locations of these specific points through an assessment, then inserts two to ten needles during treatment.
+Needles are left in position for 20 - 30 minutes before removal and disposal.
+Experiencing a tingling or dull ache is called deqi.
+Several clients report feeling sleepy afterwards and slight discomfort, however this is rare and should settle within a few hours.

-Trigger point acupuncture relaxes muscles.
+Trigger point acupuncture, similarly to conventional, relaxes muscles.
 This treatment is particularly helpful when muscles are painful.
 Specific trauma, posture or occupation will increase muscle tension and pain.
-This restores the muscle to full length and elasticity quickly and easily.
-Your Physiotherapist will insert the needle/s into the affected muscle until the tissue relaxes then, the needle is removed.
-Trigger point needling produces an effect much more quickly than conventional.
-Therefore this treatment does not require the 20–30 minute treatment time.
+The muscle tissue is restored to full length and elasticity quickly and easily.
+Your Physiotherapist will insert the needle/s into the affected muscle until the tissue relaxes.
+The needle is then removed.
+Trigger point needling often produces an effect much more quickly than conventional acupuncture.
+Therefore, this treatment does not require the 20–30 minute treatment time.